 No-UV or UV-free lighting is commonly used in certain production facilities or clean rooms that use UV curing in their manufacturing processes.
-UV light causes some materials and products to cure or harden, which means that lighting for these facilities must be strictly controlled so as not to ruin batches of product.
+UV light causes some materials and products to cure or harden, which means that lighting for these facilities must be strictly controlled so as not to ruin batches of products.
 Clean rooms requiring no-UV lighting are utilized in industries such as microprocessor manufacturing, pharmaceutical labs, and facilities that manufacture contact lenses, among many others.
 For years, companies that manufacture certain kinds of products have been faced with extremely limited options for UV-free lighting.
 Issues such as filter degradation, finding ceiling space, poor visibility, and flicker have plagued production facilities and managers, but no more.
 The no-UV LED lighting technology developed in recent years has eclipsed older technology by leaps and bounds and provides options for managers and CEOs that solve the no-UV lighting problems of the past in remarkably efficient ways.

 Fluorescent Tubes, Unreliable Gold Filters

-Traditionally, in order to light clean rooms and production facilities that require no-UV lighting, fluorescent tubes dipped or wrapped in gold filters were utilized.
+Traditionally, to light clean rooms and production facilities that require no-UV lighting, fluorescent tubes dipped or wrapped in gold filters were utilized.
 The filter worked to block the UV range of the light spectrum, but over time, filters commonly degraded and UV light was able to break through, resulting in expensive production failures.
 Imagine employees’ dismay to find out these gold filters had failed by noticing an entire batch of product had been cured, and thus ruined.
 This problem was unavoidable and the more fixtures in a facility, the higher the eventual risk of filter degradation.

 Another major challenge of traditional no-UV lighting was the issue of space.
 Clean rooms utilize specialized air filters such as HEPA and ULPA filters to clear the air of unwanted particulate.
 Depending on the facility, ceiling space can be extremely limited due to heavy-duty air filters, production or scientific equipment, and plumbing and vacuum tubes.
 Traditional T8 and T12 gold filter tubes take up quite a bit of space, resulting in poor lighting due to these space constraints.
 This also resulted in code issues, as production facilities unable to meet footcandle requirements were often also unable to meet OSHA and state requirements as well.
 The form factor of traditional T8 and T12 gold filter tubes has never meshed well with the cluttered environment of a clean room and this has remained one of the biggest lighting problems in this market.